Páramo: Andean Moorland (South America)

 The Andean Moorland ecosystem contains the richest high-mountain flora in the world and is high in endemism.
-The grasslands contain many rare or endangered species, some of them restricted to just one mountain or valley.
+The grasslands host many rare or endangered species, some restricted to just one mountain or valley.

 The ecosystem supports both the endangered spectacled bear and the Andean mountain tapir.
 Other mammals include the Andean fox, mountain coati, long-tailed weasel, guinea pig, tapir, woodland Oldfield mouse, Apolinar’s wren, the black-breasted puffleg, and the Bogotá rail.

 It also provides shelter and habitat to several reptiles and amphibians, including the Colombian lightbulb lizard, poison dart frogs, rocket frogs, and the black water frog.